Magica-Chen/gptp_multi_output/README.md

 Add mv_gptp_sample.m file
 This file is to generate a sample from MV-GP or MV-TP with specificed row and column covariance and zero mean function.

-## Note
+## Remarks
 This code is proof-of-concept, not optimized for speed.

 ## Reference

 [1] Chen, Zexun, and Bo Wang.
 "How priors of initial hyperparameters affect Gaussian process regression models."
 Neurocomputing 275 (2018): 1702-1710.

 [2] Chen, Zexun, Bo Wang, and Alexander N. Gorban.
-"Multivariate Gaussian and Student $-t $ Process Regression for Multi-output Prediction." arXiv preprint arXiv:1703.04455 (2017).
+"Multivariate Gaussian and Student $-t $ Process Regression for Multi-output Prediction."
+Neural Computing and Applications 32.8 (2020): 3005-3028..